sabdllah/E05a-Animation/README.md

 # E05a-Animation

 We will begin to explore keyboard and mouse control in a Python Arcade program.

-When you are done, main1.py should contain the code on [http://arcade.academy/examples/move_mouse.html#move-mouse](http://arcade.academy/examples/move_mouse.html#move-mouse).
-Play with the code until you feel like you understand what is going on.
-Comment any uncommented line; feel free to ask for help!

-main2.py should contain the code on [http://arcade.academy/examples/move_keyboard.html#move-keyboard](http://arcade.academy/examples/move_keyboard.html#move-keyboard).
-Play with the code until you feel like you understand what is going on.
-Comment any uncommented line; feel free to ask for help!

-For extra credit, you could create a main3.py that contains the code on [http://arcade.academy/examples/sprite_move_animation.html#sprite-move-animation](http://arcade.academy/examples/sprite_move_animation.html#sprite-move-animation).
-Download sprite assets for the player and coins and figure out how to make your character walk left and right.
+I have uploaded this link [http://arcade.academy/examples/move_mouse.html#move-mouse](http://arcade.academy/examples/move_mouse.html#move-mouse) to main1.py and have added comments to the code based on what i felt i understood and did not understand.
+There was nothing I did not understand in main1.py.
+Similarly, I did the same for main2.py.
+The code was pretty starightforward and understandable.

+I created a new file and titled it main3.py and in this file with the code from this link [http://arcade.academy/examples/sprite_move_animation.html#sprite-move-animation](http://arcade.academy/examples/sprite_move_animation.html#sprite-move-animation)  I downlaoded sprite assets for the player and coins and from a website.
+I then placed them in image folders according to the code.
+I then made sure the chracters could move left and right, up and down and "consume" the coins.
+The couns are a bit large however it still works in the game.
+Seeing the code work is very gratifying.